marikann/go-cookbook/files/reading-writing-files.md

 - Use `bufio` for reading large files line by line to reduce memory usage
 - Preallocate byte slices if you know the file size for performance gains
 - Consider using `os.File` methods directly for lower-level file operations
-- Avoid using `ioutil.WriteFile` for repeated small writes to reduce system calls
+- Avoid using `os.WriteFile` for repeated small writes to reduce system calls